Start building Flutter Android apps on ChromeOS

 If you have the Flutter SDK installed, click Locate SDK.

-If you do not have the Flutter SDK installed, click Download SDK.
+If you don't have the Flutter SDK installed, click Download SDK.

-This option sends you the Flutter install page if you have not installed Git as directed in the development tools prerequisites.
+This option sends you the Flutter install page if you haven't installed Git as directed in the development tools prerequisites.

 When prompted Which Flutter template?, ignore it.
 Press Esc.
 You can create a test project after checking your development setup.